Sparse FEONet: A Low-Cost, Memory-Efficient Operator Network via Finite-Element Local Sparsity for Parametric PDEs: Preliminaries

 \subsection{Finite element methods}

 We first provide a brief overview of the classical FEM.
 As a preliminary step, we introduce the finite element space that will serve as the foundation throughout the paper.
 Let $\G_h$ denote a shape-regular partition of the physical domain $\overline{D}$, where $h_E$ represents the diameter of an element $E\in\G_h$, and $h=\max_{E\in\G_h}h_E$.
-We assume the existence of a constant $\gamma>0$, independent of $h$, such that
+We assume that there exists a constant $\gamma>0$, independent of $h$, such that

 where $\rho_E$ is the supremum of the diameters of inscribed balls in $E\in\G_h$.
 For a given partition $\G_h$, the corresponding finite element space is defined as